-- 1. Background.
-As previously reported in prior Compliance Reports, in October 2014, the New York State Superintendent of Financial Services publicly released a letter raising the issue that the date on certain of Servicer's correspondence to borrowers was incorrect.
-Given that several Servicing Standards under the Judgment require Servicer to comply with timeline requirements, many of which are triggered by the date correspondence is sent to a borrower, I immediately engaged Servicer relative to these letter-dating issues and any possible effects that such issues may have had on Servicer's compliance with the terms of the Judgment.
-As a consequence of this engagement and Servicer's discussions with the Monitoring Committee, Servicer, among other things, voluntarily developed the Global CAP to address Servicer's letter-dating issues and the resulting effects on the testing of Metrics.
-19 The following Metrics were subject to the Global CAP: 12, 19, 20, 22, 23, 27 and 30. - 2.
-Corrective Actions.
-In the prior Compliance Reports, I reported that Servicer's Global CAP had been satisfactorily completed20 and that the respective Cure Period for each of Metrics 19, 20, 22, 23, 27 and 30 was established as the period from July 1, 2015 to August 31,
+As previously described in the fourth ResCap Compliance Report and the sixth ResCap Compliance Report,31 in October, 2014, the New York State Superintendent of Financial Services released publicly a letter raising the issue that the date on certain of Servicer's correspondence to consumers was incorrect.
+Given that several Servicing Standards under the Judgment require Servicer to comply with timeline requirements, many of which are triggered by the date correspondence is sent to a consumer, I immediately engaged Servicer relative to these letter-dating issues and any possible effects that such issues may have had on Servicer's compliance with the terms of the Judgment.
+As a consequence of this engagement and Servicer's discussions with the Monitoring Committee, Servicer, among other things,32 voluntarily developed a Global CAP to address Servicer's letter-dating issues and the resulting effects on the testing of Metrics.
+In July, 2015, after Servicer revised the Global CAP to reflect changes requested by the Professionals, I approved the Global CAP and determined that the Global CAP was appropriately comprehensive and, provided it was properly implemented by Servicer, could reasonably be expected to address